-Fricks Locks National Register Historic District is open for tours every other Saturday from May through October.
-Check back for 2018 tour schedule.
+Fricks Locks National Register Historic District is open for tours every second and fourth Saturday from June to October.
+Tour dates for 2018 are:

 About Fricks Locks Village